Computational-Plant-Science/pycyapi/README.md

 - `unshare`: Revoke another user's access to your file or collection.
 - `tag`: Set metadata for a given file or collection.
 - `tags`: Get metadata for a given file or collection.
-- `scripts`: Generate job scripts for a container workflow.
-- `submit`: Submit jobs for a container workflow to a cluster.

 #### Token